Updated – 6/15/2019

 With a mission statement that includes “…to highlight the wisdom, resources, and tools of today’s most accomplished everyday trailblazers…” – what else can say it better?
 Stephen Hart‘s focus is clear; bringing to light the unconventional paths taken by successful people of color – especially men, to help improve the image of the black man in today’s society.
 The episode titles can be slightly misleading, in terms of ‘learn how to’’ because the actual content contains very little direction.
 The meat is in the lessons learned by the guests as they tell their stories – which are extremely motivating and even hopeful, as they are all evidence of 2 things: There is no straight path to happiness, but every path is paved with a commitment to giving back to the community.

-As podcasts continued to grow as a profitable industry, media source, and form of art; they are also becoming more accessible, better produced, funnier, edgier, and more essential.
+Caribbean American Podcasters are contributing to the growth and profitability of the podcast industry.
+Podcasts as a media source and form of are are also becoming more accessible, better produced, funnier, edgier, and more essential.
 There is literally something for everyone – especially those looking to break boundaries.
+Visit the Caribbean Podcast Directory for a list of podcasts created by people of Caribbean Heritage.

 On the fence about starting a podcast?
 Not sure if you want to start one?
 Check out “So you think you wanna podcast?”.